GioLucero/ShopifyStore/README.md

 # Views
 ## Tab Bar
-This app has three main views, which the user can select through the tab bar.
+This app has three main views, which the user can select from through the tab bar.
 Our root view displays a list of collection cards that house the corresponding products of the same collection_id.
 <br/>

 <img src="./Documentation/home-screen.png" width="200"/>